-For women, relationship-building with other women is a part of every activity.
+Women's relationship-building with other women is an important part of every activity.
 Women build relationships by talking freely about their daily trivia and troubles.
 "I'll tell you about my day and troubles, and I will listen to yours so that we can be close."
 This sharing process reassures women that they have a good relationship, are protected, safe, and will survive.
 This relationship building habit is still very strong in women's genes today!

 Men's ancestors learned that working hard to prove themselves as the "greatest hunter" gained them the highest status in their group.
 They knew that being the "highest status male" would get them the privileges that come with high status: Choice of women, food, and comforts.
 That is what worked for men's ancestors throughout history.
 Even today, the high-status males get most of the desired rewards.

 This need for superiority in today's men often shows up as being a "workaholic".
 An underlying cause of a workaholic's drive is the need to have high status and thus reap the rewards at the top.
-In our modern culture this strategy of "work hard and reap the rewards" often works to some degree.
+In our modern culture this strategy of "work hard and reap the rewards" generally works.

-Unfortunately, teen boys may not show much restraint in status-seeking.
-There are millions of online videos showing male teens doing incredibly stupid stunts on bikes, skateboards, or whatever trying to prove they are better than their peers.
+Unfortunately, teen boys especially may not show much restraint in status-seeking.
+There are millions of online videos showing male teens doing incredibly stupid stunts on bikes, skateboards, or whatever, trying to prove they are better than the other guys.
 Teen girls seldom do the same kind of dangerous status-seeking tricks that many teen males do.

 When a man hears a woman talking about her problems (to do relationship-building), he thinks she is just complaining or is requesting help!
 So instinctually, the man responds with solutions to the woman's problems because that should raise his status as a "fixer" of her problems.
 That is a man's job: to fix things!
 But this just frustrates the woman because she feels he is trying to diminish her problem or cut her off.
 She just wants to build a relationship by sharing her problems.
 She is not looking to get "fixed"!